-Figure 84: Two models after rigid (left) and nonrigid alignment (right).
+Figure 118: Two models after Best Fit (left) and nonrigid alignment (right).

-4. Where necessary, adjust the deformation degree using the flexibility slider.
+- 2. Select the models you want to align, as the beginning of Alignment describes. - 3.
+If the models differ significantly from each other, we suggest that you specify several point pairs, keeping in mind the recommendations in Specifying Point Sets (Markers) and Editing their Positions. - 4.
+Where necessary, adjust the deformation degree using the flexibility slider.
 The greater the flexibility value (i.e., the more "flexible" the deformation), the longer the computation will take.